SandeR2012/explore-flask/chapters/templates.md

 ```
 \end{codelisting}

 Now we've defined the macro in _myapp/templates/macros.html_.
-What we're doing in Listing~\ref{code:macro2} is using Flask's `request` object — which is available in the Jinja context by default — to check whether or not the current request was routed to the endpoint passed to `nav_link`.
+In Listing~\ref{code:macro2} we're using Flask's `request` object — which is available in the Jinja context by default — to check whether or not the current request was routed to the endpoint passed to `nav_link`.
 If it was, than we're currently on that page, and we can mark it as active.

 \begin{aside}
 \label{aside:}